Skip to content

 Toloa Community Fund

-This year, we are looking for initiatives that will:
+This year, we looked for initiatives that:

 • encourage pathways into STEM education, training, and careers.